jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

     (d) an advisory board or committee set up to provide advice in relation to the management of a reserve or natural resource
   - **regional council** has the same meaning as in section 5(1) of the Local Government Act 2002
   - **regional park** has the same meaning as in section 139(1) of the Local Government Act 2002
-  - **regional plan** has the same meaning as in section 43AA of the Resource Management Act 1991
+  - **regional planning committee** has the same meaning as in section 11 of the Natural and Built Environment Act 2023
-  - **regional policy statement** has the same meaning as in section 43AA of the Resource Management Act 1991
+  - **regional spatial strategy** has the same meaning as in section 8 of the Spatial Planning Act 2023
   - **register of land** has the same meaning as register in section 5(1) of the Land Transfer Act 2017
   - **Registrar-General of Land** has the same meaning as Registrar in section 5(1) of the Land Transfer Act 2017
   - **relevant** , in relation to a policy that relates to a targeted rate or development contribution, is defined in section 182(1) for the purposes of Part 4